edwardrousseau/ChristmasTreePCBTiny10/README.md

 ## Getting Started

-This is a christmas tree ornament that use an Attiny and 3 LEDs.
-The power is supplied by an CR2032 battery.
+This is a christmas tree ornament that uses an Attiny and 3 LEDs.
+The power is supplied by a CR2032 battery.